sony/flutter-embedded-linux/meta-flutter/README.md

 # meta-flutter for Yocto Project
 Recipe file examples for Yocto Project.
-In this README, we explain how to build for aarch64 using `core-image-weston` which is one of Yocto Images, and `dunfell` which is one of LTS Yocto versions.
+In this README, we explain how to build for Arm64 using `core-image-weston` which is one of Yocto Images, and `dunfell` which is one of LTS Yocto versions.
 See also: https://docs.yoctoproject.org/

 ## Setup environment
 There are two ways to build using Yocto.
 One is a build using bitbake and the other is a build using Yocto SDK.

-### Building Yocto Image
+### Building Yocto
 Downloading `Poky` and `meta-clang`, `meta-flutter` source code:
 ```Shell
 $ git clone git://git.yoctoproject.org/poky.git -b dunfell